ctrl-vi/cse480e-accessibility/GSBA Accessibility Assessment/GSBA UARs.md

 ### Relationships to other problems reported (if relevant)

-This is related to the null alt text that was seen through the screen reader.
+This is related to the null alt text that was seen through the screen reader (SR-00).
 They both involve images being unusable for blind/VI folk using the GSBA website.

 ## ID: AT-01